1. Schedule your mammogram, prostate, colon and cervical cancer screenings.

 Annual wellness visits and routine screenings can detect risk factors for chronic diseases or conditions, like high blood pressure or high cholesterol.
 The screenings are used to find or manage diseases and conditions such as cancer, stroke, heart disease, diabetes and arthritis.
 Your doctor will help you develop a prevention or treatment plan and refer you to a specialist if needed.

 Staying active can be challenging as the weather turns colder and the days become shorter, but being sedentary increases the risk of weight gain.
 Adapt your workout plan to the changing season.
-Consider a group exercise class or swimming at an indoor pool.
-Make sure your routine includes a warm up and a cool down period.
+If you enjoy staying active outdoors, invest in thermal outerwear or fleece-lined pants to keep warm.
+If you prefer to bring your movement indoors when temperatures change, consider a group exercise class or swimming at an indoor pool.
+Make sure your routine includes a warm-up and a cool-down period.
 This will reduce your risk of injury.

 Spending time outside can also boost your mood.
 Seasonal Affective Disorder, also known as SAD, happens during the changing of seasons and presents with depressive symptoms.
 If you are experiencing changes in mood, talk with your provider.
 The exact cause is unclear, but some researchers believe the condition is caused by a vitamin D deficiency.
 Sunlight is a natural source of vitamin D.